wamberger/alchemyrohan/README.md

 - your tables have no primary keys.
 SqlAlchemy needs one primary key.

-- your database has some datatypes or features which were not testet.
+- your database has some datatypes or features which were not yet been testet.